gtokusum/HK-Hotel-Effectiveness/README.md

 ## Dependecies

 WILL ONLY WORK WITH EXCEL FILES FROM INFOR HMS.
 Download the excel file directly from Housekeeping Assignment page.
-Will need to filter out unassigned rooms.
+Will need to filter out unassigned rooms.\
+Packages:\
+Pandas
 ```
 Pandas
 ```